Yuerong2/final_projects/README.md

 ### Part 2-1: Bag of Word Approach
 #### Script: Part_2_0_Analytics_bow_approach.py
       4 output files:
         1. TFIDF_top_terms.csv:
            The 100 words per year with the highest TF-IDF scores found in news and songs.
         2. TFIDF_found_in_both.csv
            The words with highest TF-IDF scores found in both news and songs.
         3. jaccard_similarity.png (saved in Graphs folder)
-         The Jaccard similarity between news and songs, using a 5-year sliding window.
+           Jaccard similarity between news and songs, using a 5-year sliding window.
         4. cosine_similarity.png (saved in Graphs folder)
-         The cosine similarity between news and songs, using a 5-year sliding window.
+           Cosine similarity between news and songs, using a 5-year sliding window.

 #### What this script did:
   1.1 Calculate the TF-IDF of each words in news and songs in each year to find representative words in news and songs.